facelessuser/coloraide/docs/src/markdown/color.md

 color(srgb 1 0 0 / 1)
 ```

-You can see, that we can use all sorts of valid CSS syntax, and we get the same color `#!color red`.
+As shown above, we can use all sorts of valid CSS syntax, and we get the same color `#!color red`.

-You can also insert raw data points directly, but notice, when doing this, you are required to enter the data as it is
+We can also insert raw data points directly, but notice, when doing this, we are required to enter the data as it is
 used internally, and in the case for sRGB, the channels are in the range of \[0, 1\].

 ```pycon3